CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Overview: Azure Defender tile](../Images/azure-defender-tile.png)

 11. On the **Regulatory Compliance** tile, you can get insights into your compliance posture based on continuous assessment of your both Azure and hybrid cloud environments.
-This tile shows only 4 standards which are SOC TSP, ISO 27001, PCI DSS 3.2.1 and Azure Security Benchn.
+This tile shows following standards which are SOC TSP, ISO 27001, PCI DSS 3.2.1 and Azure Security Benchn.
 Clicking on this tile will redirects you to Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.

 ![Overview: Regulatory Compliance tile](../Images/regulatory-compliance-tile.png)

-12. The last tile on the overview page is the **Inventory** – it shows the number of unmonitored VMs alongside with the total covered resources - **you should expect to have zero unmonitored VMs**.
+12. The last tile on the overview page is the **Assessed resources** which is **Inventory** – it shows the number of unmonitored VMs alongside with the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are divided by their health status.
 Clicking on this tile will redirects you to the asset inventory dashboard where you can explore your resource and their security posture – see a dedicated exercise below.

 > ❗ Important: <br>